-How AI floorplan sorting works in HomeFloorPlan — and what it cannot do
+How automatic floorplan sorting works in HomeFloorPlan — and what it cannot do

-Every construction tech company throws around "AI" like a magic word.
-HomeFloorPlan uses AI for one specific task — sorting drawing sets by discipline — and it is genuinely faster than doing it by hand.
+HomeFloorPlan automates one specific task — sorting drawing sets by discipline — and it is genuinely faster than doing it by hand.
+Here is how it works and where it falls short.

 TL;DR